 Brands to know

-Formica has been producing laminate for over 100years.
+Formica has been producing laminate for over 100 years.
 Its range spans hundreds of colours and effects including new abstract patterns, plaster-look and ultra-matte finishes.
 From £190 for a complete worktop, formica.com

 A contemporary option, Fenix offers soft touch, anti-fingerprint and metallic-effect surfaces with very low light reflectivity.
 Price on application, fenixforinteriors.com